 \subsection{Quantitative Results}

 To support the claim that our approach proposes grasps similar to human preferences, we designed a questionnaire on grasping choices.
-A group of $83$ participants were presented with images of all objects used in the experiments and were asked where they would grasp them.
+A group of $83$ participants were presented with images of all objects used in the experiments and asked where they would grasp them.
 For each object, the participants could choose between two parts marked by bounding boxes in the image.
-The survey results are summarized in \autoref{tab:similarity}.
-Per object, we state the preferred part and the percentage of participants that selected it.
+The survey results are summarized in \cref{tab:similarity}.
+For each object, we state the preferred part and the percentage of participants who selected it.

-For the proposed approach and the baselines, we want to evaluate how similar the generated grasps are compared to the ones suggested by human users.
+For the proposed approach and the baselines, we aimed to evaluate how similar the generated grasps are to those suggested by human users.
 Given that an object is segmented into parts $a$ and $b$, let $p_a \in [0,1]$ be the empirical probability that a method grasps at part $a$ and $p_b = 1 - p_a$ that part $b$ is grasped.
 Further, let $p_a^h$ be the human grasping frequency at $a$ according to the survey results and $p_a^x$ the corresponding frequency produced by one of the considered methods.
-To compute $p_a^x$ for the baselines, we obtained $20$ grasp proposals from each algorithm and counted the grasps falling into region $a$. \algname{} restricts the grasps to the object part selected by the LLM, which in our experiments robustly proposed the same part for a given object.
-Thus, the values of $p_a^x$ were here either $1$ or $0$.
+To compute $p_a^x$ for the baselines, we obtained $20$ grasp proposals from each algorithm and counted the grasps falling into region $a$. \algname{} restricts the grasps to the object part selected by the LLM, which, in our experiments, robustly proposed the same part for a given object.
+Thus, the values of $p_a^x$ were either $1$ or $0$.
 Finally, we computed a per-object similarity score for each method $x$ as $sim_x = 1-|p_a^h-p_a^x|$.
-These scores are shown in \autoref{tab:similarity} along with the average similarity scores over all objects.
+These scores are shown in \cref{tab:similarity} along with the average similarity scores over all objects.